Maw1z/SHIELD-Doctor-Website/README.md

 ### Architecture Diagram
 ![System Architecture Diagram](./docs/images/architecture.png)

-**Data Flow**: Patient vitals are collected through the companion mobile app (in a separate repository)[link to repo], transmitted securely to the backend, and processed by the risk assessment engine.
+**Data Flow**: Patient vitals are collected through the companion mobile app, transmitted securely to the backend, and processed by the risk assessment engine.
 Physicians access real-time insights through this web dashboard.

 **Frontend (Client)**: React application with TypeScript that provides an intuitive physician interface.
 Uses Recharts for vital sign visualization and TanStack React Table for efficient patient data rendering.